Travel.State.Gov > International Travel > Learn About Your Destination > Austria International Travel Information

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Austria.

-Crime: Austria has one of the lowest crime rates in Europe, and violent crime is rare.
-Theft of personal property does occur, however.
-The most frequently reported areas for theft include the plaza around St. Stephen’s Cathedral and nearby pedestrian shopping areas in Vienna’s First District.
+Crime: Austria has one of the lowest crime rates in Europe and violent crime is rare.
+Crimes of opportunity involving theft of personal property do occur.
+These crimes frequently occur in tourist areas, including the plaza around St. Stephen’s Cathedral and the nearby pedestrian shopping areas in Vienna’s First District.

 See our webpage on help for U.S. victims of crime overseas.